 Thunderbird: (1) Select the e-mail to forward, (2) on the menu bar, click on Message > Forward As > (3) Attachment.
 If your Thunderbird menu bar is not visible, you may also (1) right-click on the e-mail to forward > (2) click on Forward As > (3) Attachment.

 Widomaker Webmail: (1) Select the e-mail to forward, (2) click the downward pointing arrow to the right side of the Forward button, on the message menu bar, (3) click Forward as attachment.

 Where Can I Find Other Tips for Reducing Spam?

-The US-CERT website has a Security Tip article for Reducing Spam.
+The CISA website has a Security Tip article for Reducing Spam.

 Where Can I Find Other Tips for avoiding being the victim of a phishing attack?